theouteredge/cmdR/README.md

 ---------------
 __1.5.0__

 Added in the new CmdRouteAttribute.
-This allows you to markup methods within an ICmdRModule with the CmdRoute modules instead of having to manually set them all up within the constructor of the Module by calling RegisterRoute for all the methods by hand.
+This allows you to markup methods within an ICmdRModule with the CmdRoute attribute to define route above the method itself instead of having to manually set them all up within the constructor of the Module by calling RegisterRoute for all the methods by hand.

 __1.4.0__